Characters Dropping Like Flies

 - In the Japanese Kabuki play Yotsuya Kaidan, or "The Ghost Story of Yotsuya" a samurai named Iemon wants to get rid of his wife so he can marry the daughter of a rich man, and in the course of his overly-intricate murder plot, kills her off as well as several innocent bystanders.
 Later in the play, his wife comes back from the dead as a ghost and in the course of her overly-intricate revenge manages to kill off most of the remaining characters.

 - Danganronpa, as a Deadly Game, is known for this.
 In the original, only 6 characters out of the 15 introduced at the start actually survive until the end.
+In the sequel, it's 5 characters out of the original 16.

 - Fate/stay night is about a war in which legendary "heroes" and humans fight each other to the death.
 In all three routes, by the ending, most of the characters have died, though who survives depends on the route.
 Although there are some main characters who are quite likely to survive in each route, by the third route Heaven's Feel, this rule is thrown out the window and even the main hero can die and stay dead if you make the wrong choices come the finale.